 Gold does not corrode, so it became a symbol of immortality and power in many ancient cultures.
 Its rarity and aesthetic qualities made it an ideal material for the ruling classes to demonstrate their power and position.
 In ancient times, the paltry amount of gold that governments and commercial companies could extract became idols, shrines and sacred objects.
-Later, rich men and officials began making vases, cups, plates and jewelry when there was abundance, but converting gold into currency was unheard of until 700 BC.
+Later, rich men and officials began making vases, cups, plates and jewelry when there was abundance, but converting gold into currency or even investing in a Gold IRA was unheard of until 700 BC.
+C.

 Damodice was responsible for producing the first gold coins, but Lydian merchants began to make it a popular practice.
 The first civilizations equated gold with the gods and rulers, and gold was sought in its name and dedicated to its glorification.
 Humans value gold almost intuitively, equating it with power, beauty and the cultural elite.
 And since gold is widely distributed around the world, we find this same thought about gold in all ancient and modern civilizations around the world.